-Good Practice: The task of the project manager is to identify the most severe risks and plan to minimise them.
-Throughout the project, you should continue to focus on the major risks facing the project, which will change over time.
-This helps to keep the focus on the areas that need to be addressed.
-You should consider using a risk mapping approach:
+Good Practice: The project manager's task is to identify the most severe project risks and plan to minimise them.
+Throughout the project, you should continue to focus on the significant risks facing the project, which will change over time.
+This approach helps to keep the focus on the areas that need addressing.
+As a project manager, you should consider using a risk mapping approach:

-There are four risk management techniques your may use to manage the risks to your project:
+There are four risk management techniques you may use to manage the risks of your project:

-1. Avoidance: Use an alternate approach that does not have the risk.
-This is not always possible.
-There are programmes that deliberately involve high risks in the expectation of high gains.
-This is the most effective risk management technique if it can be applied.
+Avoidance: Use an alternate approach that does not have the risk.
+This model is not always an option.
+Some programmes deliberately involve high risks in the expectation of high gains.
+However, this is the most effective risk management technique if it can be applied.

-2. Control: Controlling risk involves developing a risk reduction plan and then tracking to that plan.
-A key aspect is the planning by experienced people.
-The plan itself may involve parallel development programmes.
+Control: Controlling risks involves the development of a risk reduction plan and then tracking the plan.
+The key aspect is the planning by experienced persons.
+The plan itself may involve parallel development programmes, etc.

-3. Assumption: Simply accepting the risk and continuing.
-There can be a tendency within organisations to gradually let the assumption of risk take on the aura of controlled risk.
+Assumption: Simply accept the risk and proceed.
+However, there can be a tendency within organisations to gradually let the assumption of a risk take on the aura of a controlled risk.

-4. Risk Transfer: This means causing another party to accept the risk, typically by contract or by hedging.
+Risk Transfer: This means causing another party to accept the risk, typically by contract or hedging.
 Liability among construction or other contractors is often transferred this way.

 Never expect initial risk management plans to be perfect.
 Practice, experience, and actual loss results will dictate changes in the plan to allow different decisions to be made in dealing with the risks being faced.
 In order for companies to succeed in the twenty-first century, they need to excel in all aspects of their business, which includes risk management, so they can fulfil their own and their customer's goals.
 1

-To run away from risks is to miss the whole point.
-To ensure project success, you need to take the right risks and you need to be aware that, that is what you are doing.
+Note: To run away from risks is to miss the whole point.
+To ensure project success, you need to take the right risks and be aware that that is what you are doing.